Terry McAuliffe wins Virginia Democratic gubernatorial nomination: AP

 CLICK HERE TO GET THE FOX NEWS APP

 The eventual winner of Virginia’s gubernatorial race will replace Gov. Ralph Northam, whose tenure runs from 2018 until 2022.
-State law prohibits Northam and other Virginia governors from holding the office for consecutive terms.
+State law prohibits Virginia governors from holding the office for consecutive terms.

 Northam endorsed McAuliffe’s bid for governor in April.